AntoinePaix/Fimapag/README.md

 # Fimapag
-Fimapag (FInd MAn PAGes) is a script that displays the manual pages present in a deb package.
+Fimapag (FInd MAn PAGes) is a script that displays all man pages present in a deb package.